-Global Supplier diversity
+Global Supplier Diversity Program

-Pitney Bowes is committed to growing our business using diverse suppliers.
+We are committed to growing our business using diverse suppliers.
 We believe diverse businesses enhance our global supply base, providing innovative strategies and solutions while meeting or exceeding expectations in the areas of cost, quality and delivery.
 We ensure that the following diverse groups have the opportunity to compete for our business.

-- Veterans, service-disabled veterans
+- Veterans, Service-Disabled Veterans

 - Native American

-- Lesbian, Gay, Bisexual and Transsexual (LGBT)
+- Lesbian, Gay, Bisexual and Transgender (LGBT)

 - Economically Small Disadvantaged Businesses (SDB)